atomisthq/docs/docs/index.md

 [Atomist][www] is a development automation platform for modern teams.
-Our software projects are no longer few, and we can no longer hand-feed them every style and dependency update.
+Our software projects are no longer few, and we can no longer hand-feed them every style and dependency update. we do not ask people to track the status of all the code that our organization owns.
 We no longer carve an individual delivery pipeline for each new service.
 It is time to write software at a higher level, with development automation.